slothsoft/stardew-informant/README.md

 ### Using the Mod

 The mod is automatically present in the game.
-You will get an mail with the **Magical Challenge Object**™ the next time you wake up:
+You just need to move the mouse over the object you wish to get the information from.